This information sheet covers the following information about a new opportunity to register lost commons.

 (b) the land was designated as common land or village green by statute but was not registered (schedule 2, paras 2 and 3), for example, it is included in a scheme of regulation and management under Part I of the Commons Act 1899.

-30. Further information about these opportunities is given in our information sheet ‘Commons Act 2006, part 1 (registration): implementation in England’s pioneer areas and Wales, information for applicants’.
+30. Further information about these opportunities is given on our page ‘Commons Act 2006, part 1 (registration): implementation in England’s pioneer areas and Wales, information for applicants’.

 The Open Spaces Society has staff with exhaustive experience in handling matters related to our charitable purposes.
 While every endeavour has been made to give our considered opinion, the law in these matters is complex and subject to differing interpretations.
 Such opinion is offered to help members, but does not constitute formal legal advice.